niyukuri/age_mixing_patterns_phylogenetic/README.md

   To use ClusterPicker, do the following:

-  1. Install Java 1.6.0 or higherU
+  1. Install Java 1.6.0 or higher
   2. Visit the website for downloading instructions for ClusterPicker: <http://hiv.bio.ed.ac.uk/software.html>
   3. Donwload the ClusterPicker command line version